hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 #### User needs

-Users benefit from logical grouping and progressive organization, organizing fields from easiest to hardest.
+Users benefit from logical organization and progressive organization, organizing fields from easiest to hardest.

 This can help increase form completion by: